 Who doesn't love orchids?
-I have never met anyone who does not appreciate the delicate flowers or colors that orchids bring to delight us.
+I've never met anyone who doesn't appreciate the delicate flowers or colors that orchids bring to delight us.
 While you may not want to tackle growing full-grown orchids, these mini teacup delights will still bring you great pleasure.
 They are perfect for smaller homes or apartments where there is limited space.
 They just need a windowsill and some care.
 You will be surprised how much fun they can be.

-I have started growing mini orchids because I am fascinated by their tiny perfection.
+I started growing mini orchids because I'm fascinated by their tiny perfection.
 I like the fact that they don't need a lot of space.
 I am looking forward to a growing collection.

 How to Care for Mini Orchids

 Orchids have gotten a bum rap when it comes to being able to grow them.
 It's not all that difficult.
-More common sense than anything.
+You need more common sense than anything.
 Here are the tips you need to keep your minis in good shape.